Happiness: The Key to Sickle Cell

 My son has a form of sickle cell anemia that has caused him great pain and suffering throughout his life.
 It often impedes his physical abilities, sidelining him for important events and milestones other children seamlessly enjoy.
 This past year has been particularly difficult for him due to an uptick in the frequency of his pain crises.
 This has been heartbreaking, but at a very young age my son has learned a profound lesson that I truly believe is the key to happiness.
 He is in tune with the value of his wellness, and when he is well, he rests in a space of gratitude.

 Two months ago he came home from school and said, “I felt great today mom!
-I played a long time and I wasn’t tired and I wasn’t in pain,” and the two of us gave hugs and high fives.
-However, it was not lost on me how this differentiated him from other children.
+Playing for a long time did not make me tired.
+And I wasn’t in pain,” and the two of us gave hugs and high fives.
+However, I knew how this differentiated him from other children.
 Other children are able to take their good health for granted.
 My son’s gift in the midst of his struggles lies in the fact that he is not in a position to take his good days for granted like the rest of us.
 The rest of us have good days all the time but don’t see them.
 We only see the anomalies that interrupt our basic sense of entitlement to health, wealth, and happiness.

 William Ralphe Inge wrote, “Worry is the interest paid on trouble before it comes due.”

 This is a great quote, but I’d like to add that the interest more often than not, is paid on trouble that never comes due.